ThyagoFRTS/GiphySearcherApp/README.md

 # Giphy Searcher

 A new Flutter project.
-This repository contains only code folders of project Folders like /android /build and other wasn't uploaded
+This repository contains only code folders of project.
+Folders like /android /build and other wasn't uploaded

 ## Getting Started

 This project is a starting point for a Flutter application.

-Make a new FLutter project and clone this repository to add app functionalities
+Make a new Flutter project and clone this repository to add app functionalities

 A few resources to get you started if this is your first Flutter project: